gonzal29/Final_Project-1/README.md

 how many user citibike / month? by using map shown start and end point for citibike / month?

-Abhusan Karki: Usage of citibikes throughout 4 seasons of the year 2019. we will predict citibikes future usage by using regression modeling.
+Abhusan Karki:How was the Usage of citibikes throughout 4 seasons of the year 2019? how does the future look for citibikes?